Bit recycling for scaling random number generators: Process splitting

 We define a formal method of process splitting/unsplitting.

 The \textbf{splitting} of $\X$ is the operation that generates three processes $\B,\Y,\Z$, where $\B=(B_n)_{n\in\natural}$ is an i.i.d.\ Bernoulli process with parameter $p_S$, and $\Y=(Y_n)_{n\in\natural}$ and $\Z=(Z_n)_{n\in\natural}$ are processes taking values respectively in $S$ and $E\setminus S$.
 The \textbf{unsplitting} is the opposite operation.
-These operations can be algorithmically and intuitively described by the following pseudocode (where processes are thought of as \emph{queues of random variables}).
+These operations can be algorithmically and intuitively described by the pseudocode in Figure~\vref{fig:s_us} (where processes are thought of as \emph{queues of random variables}).